Ashoklathwal/Code-for-Interview/README.md

 ### Linked list :
 * How will you detect cycle in linked list [**Question**](linked-list-cycle.pdf) [**Solution**](detectCycleLinkedList.java)
+* Create a function that does addition where the numbers are represented as two linked lists.

 ### Trie data structure
 * No Prefix-Set [**Question**](Trie-prefix-set.pdf) [**Solution**](NoPrefixSet.java)